torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 there is also no registry for the definition of property values ("value0"), again making re-use difficult; and (4) how does one maintain backward compatibility as new hardware comes out?
-The _DSD method was created to solve precisely these sorts of problems; Linux drivers should ALWAYS use the _DSD method for device properties and nothing else.
+The _DSD method was created to solve precisely these sorts of problems; GNU/Linux drivers should ALWAYS use the _DSD method for device properties and nothing else.

 The _DSM object (ACPI Section 9.14.1) could also be used for conveying device properties to a driver.
-Linux drivers should only expect it to be used if _DSD cannot represent the data required, and there is no way to create a new UUID for the _DSD object.
+GNU/Linux drivers should only expect it to be used if _DSD cannot represent the data required, and there is no way to create a new UUID for the _DSD object.
 Note that there is even less regulation of the use of _DSM than there is of _DSD.
 Drivers that depend